MarcMogdanz/marcmogdanz.de/content/posts/guide-netherlands.md

 If you're already in The Netherlands it may be cheaper to check local hotels for long term deals by visiting or calling them.
 Some hotels also offer registration on a long term deal.

-Probably doesn't matter if you're considering staying in an hotel, but Amsterdam charges 7% and 3 Euro per person per night [tourist tax](<https://www.amsterdam.nl/en/municipal-taxes/tourist-tax-(toeristenbelasting)/>).
+Probably doesn't matter if you're considering staying in an hotel, but Amsterdam charges 7% and 3 EUR per person per night [tourist tax](<https://www.amsterdam.nl/en/municipal-taxes/tourist-tax-(toeristenbelasting)/>).

 ## AirBnB